Salkantay Trail: Towards Machu Picchu

 Day 5/ Aguas Calientes, Machu Picchu and return to Cusco

 Finally, the big day has arrived!
-After a great rest, you will be taken to Machu Picchu, leaving from Aguas Calientes, accompanied by a guide who will carry out a visit full of precious information about this Wonder of the World.
+After a great rest, your guide will take you to Machu Picchu, leaving from Aguas Calientes, and will conduct a visit full of precious information about this Wonder of the World.
 You’ll see that Machu Picchu’s view is just unique.

 Attractions along the way